dhutapratama/docs/eloquent-factories.md

 <a name="belongs-to-relationships-using-magic-methods"></a>
 #### Using Magic Methods

-For convenience, you may use Laravel's magic factory relationship methods to define "belongs to" relationships.
+For convenience, you may use Lets's magic factory relationship methods to define "belongs to" relationships.
 For example, the following example will use convention to determine that the three posts should belong to the `user` relationship on the `Post` model:

     $posts = Post::factory()
                 ->count(3)